FibroGen (NASDAQ:FGEN) Shares Gap Down to $11.04

-Shares of FibroGen, Inc. (NASDAQ:FGEN) gapped down prior to trading on Monday .
+FibroGen, Inc. (NASDAQ:FGEN) shares gapped down prior to trading on Monday .
 The stock had previously closed at $11.04, but opened at $10.71.
-FibroGen shares last traded at $10.91, with a volume of 390 shares traded.
+FibroGen shares last traded at $10.91, with a volume of 390 shares changing hands.

-FGEN has been the topic of several research reports.
-Mizuho dropped their target price on shares of FibroGen from $32.00 to $18.00 and set a “neutral” rating on the stock in a report on Friday, July 16th.
-SVB Leerink dropped their price target on shares of FibroGen from $35.00 to $30.00 and set an “outperform” rating on the stock in a research note on Tuesday, August 10th.
-Raymond James upgraded shares of FibroGen from an “underperform” rating to a “market perform” rating in a research note on Friday, August 20th.
-Cowen dropped their price target on shares of FibroGen from $21.00 to $16.00 and set a “market perform” rating on the stock in a research note on Friday, July 16th.
-Finally, The Goldman Sachs Group cut shares of FibroGen from a “neutral” rating to a “sell” rating and lowered their target price for the company from $16.00 to $11.00 in a research note on Wednesday, September 22nd.
-One equities research analyst has rated the stock with a sell rating, nine have given a hold rating and one has issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $27.56.
+A number of equities research analysts recently weighed in on FGEN shares.
+Zacks Investment Research upgraded FibroGen from a “sell” rating to a “hold” rating and set a $12.00 price target on the stock in a research note on Thursday, October 7th.
+Raymond James raised FibroGen from an “underperform” rating to a “market perform” rating in a report on Friday, August 20th.
+The Goldman Sachs Group lowered FibroGen from a “neutral” rating to a “sell” rating and reduced their target price for the stock from $16.00 to $11.00 in a report on Wednesday, September 22nd.
+Cowen reduced their price objective on FibroGen from $21.00 to $16.00 and set a “market perform” rating on the stock in a research note on Friday, July 16th.
+Finally, Mizuho cut their price target on FibroGen from $32.00 to $18.00 and set a “neutral” rating on the stock in a research note on Friday, July 16th.
+One analyst has rated the stock with a sell rating, nine have assigned a hold rating and one has given a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $27.56.

-In related news, insider Thane Wettig purchased 3,100 shares of the business’s stock in a transaction on Thursday, August 26th.
-The shares were acquired at an average price of $11.53 per share, for a total transaction of $35,743.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, Director Thomas F. Kearns, Jr. sold 13,100 shares of the stock in a transaction on Wednesday, September 15th.
+In related news, Director Thomas F. Kearns, Jr. sold 13,100 shares of the stock in a transaction dated Wednesday, September 15th.
 The stock was sold at an average price of $11.58, for a total transaction of $151,698.00.
-The disclosure for this sale can be found here.
-3.02% of the stock is owned by insiders.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider Thane Wettig purchased 3,100 shares of the stock in a transaction on Thursday, August 26th.
+The shares were acquired at an average cost of $11.53 per share, with a total value of $35,743.00.
+The disclosure for this purchase can be found here.
+Insiders own 3.02% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Axiom Investment Management LLC purchased a new stake in FibroGen during the first quarter worth $35,000.
-Lazard Asset Management LLC purchased a new stake in FibroGen during the first quarter worth $60,000.
-Advisory Services Network LLC purchased a new stake in FibroGen during the second quarter worth $53,000.
+A number of institutional investors and hedge funds have recently modified their holdings of the business.
+Axiom Investment Management LLC purchased a new position in shares of FibroGen in the 1st quarter worth $35,000.
+Lazard Asset Management LLC purchased a new position in shares of FibroGen in the 1st quarter worth $60,000.
+Advisory Services Network LLC purchased a new position in FibroGen during the second quarter valued at $53,000.
 FORA Capital LLC purchased a new position in FibroGen during the first quarter valued at $84,000.
 Finally, E Fund Management Co.
 Ltd. purchased a new position in FibroGen during the first quarter valued at $137,000.
-72.67% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds own 72.67% of the company’s stock.

 FibroGen Company Profile (NASDAQ:FGEN)